 The Group adheres to the philosophy of integrity in doing business and is devoted to creating a corruption-free work atmosphere.
 We oblige directors and all employees to comply with relevant laws and moral standard.
 The Group has set up an audit committee whilst hiring external professional parties for compliance with corporate governance and disclosure requirements by HKEx.
 We regularly evaluate our internal control mechanism to enhance our governance level.
-For the Group's corporate governance structure and other relevant information, please refer to pages 15 to 29 of this annual report.
+For the Group's corporate governance structure and other relevant information, please refer to pages 13 to 26 of this annual report.

 On daily operation, the Group has a zero-tolerance policy regarding corruption and fraud.
 Detailed terms about anti-corruption, anti-bribery and conflict of interests are set out in employee's code of conduct to ensure strict compliance of laws by all employees.
-The Group regularly provides anti-corruption information to employees to heighten their awareness and promote professional conduct.
-Whenever corruption or fraud cases are spotted, we will immediately carry out inspection and report to management.